Parody: Pastiche

 A pastiche imitates a work as a parody does, but unlike a parody, pastiche is neither transformative of the original work, nor is it humorous.
-Literary critic Fredric Jameson has referred to the pastiche as a “blank parody,” or “parody that has lost its sense of humor.”
+Literary critic Fredric Jameson has referred to the pastiche as a "blank parody", or "parody that has lost its sense of humor".

 Skit

-Skits imitate works “in a satirical regime.”
+Skits imitate works "in a satirical regime".
 But unlike travesties, skits do not transform the source material.

 Burlesque

 The burlesque primarily targets heroic poems and theater to degrade popular heroes and gods, as well as mock the common tropes within the genre.
-Simon Dentith has described this type of parody as “parodic anti-heroic drama.”
+Simon Dentith has described this type of parody as "parodic anti-heroic drama".

+Spoof

+A parody imitates and mocks a specific, recognizable work (e.g. a book, movie, etc.) or the characteristic style of a particular author.
+A spoof mocks an entire genre by exaggerating its conventions and cliches for humorous effect.

 Music

 In classical music, as a technical term, parody refers to a reworking of one kind of composition into another (for example, a motet into a keyboard work as Girolamo Cavazzoni, Antonio de Cabezón, and Alonso Mudarra all did to Josquin des Prez motets).
 More commonly, a parody mass (missa parodia) or an oratorio used extensive quotation from other vocal works such as motets or cantatas; Victoria, Palestrina, Lassus, and other composers of the 16th century used this technique.
 The term is also sometimes applied to procedures common in the Baroque period, such as when Bach reworks music from cantatas in his Christmas Oratorio.

 The musicological definition of the term parody has now generally been supplanted by a more general meaning of the word.
 In its more contemporary usage, musical parody usually has humorous, even satirical intent, in which familiar musical ideas or lyrics are lifted into a different, often incongruous, context.
 Musical parodies may imitate or refer to the peculiar style of a composer or artist, or even a general style of music.
 For example, "The Ritz Roll and Rock", a song and dance number performed by Fred Astaire in the movie Silk Stockings, parodies the rock and roll genre.
 Conversely, while the best-known work of "Weird Al" Yankovic is based on particular popular songs, it also often utilises wildly incongruous elements of pop culture for comedic effect.